Natural Alternative Therapies

 Though it removes fluoride and many contaminants, Reverse Osmosis does not filter pesticides and herbicides.

-Solid Block Carbon Filters – quality carbon block filters will remove bacteria, chemicals, pesticides, heavy metals, nitrate, fluoride and parasites.
+Solid Block Carbon Filters – quality carbon block filters will remove bacteria, chemicals, pesticides, heavy metals, nitrate, fluoride, and parasites.

 Solid Carbon Block Filteration